 - 1. Medicaid eligibility is required for High Fidelity Wraparound. - 2.
 Annual Medicaid renewal is required. - 3.
-Update your address, email address and phone number with Medicaid and your Family Care Coordinator when it changes. - 4.
+Update your address, email address, and phone number with Medicaid and your Family Care Coordinator when it changes. - 4.
 Be in contact with your chosen Family Care Coordinator within three working days of referral to set a time to meet in person. - 5.
 Help build a team and make decisions with them. - 6.
 Be a part of the Child and Family Team meetings at least once a month. - a.
 It might be more than one time a month. - b.
 Meetings are planned with your Family Care Coordinator. - 7.
 Help find your family's strengths and needs. - 8.
-Be willing to talk about difficult issues with your Family Care Coordinator or your Family Support Partner. - 9.
-Work with your Family Care Coordinator and Family Support Partner to complete the assessments, crisis plans and all other documents. - 10.
-Develop the Plan of Care during the first 46 days of enrollment. - 11.
+Be willing to talk about difficult issues with your Family Care Coordinator or your Family Support Partner/Youth Support Partner. - 9.
+Work with your Family Care Coordinator and Family Support Partner/Youth Support Partner to complete the assessments, crisis plans, and all other documents. - 10.
+Participate in developing your youth's Plan of Care during the first 46 days of enrollment. - 11.
 Use the plans when needed. - 12.
 If the plans are not working, talk about your concerns at the next Child and Family Team meeting or contact your Family Care Coordinator. - 13.
-Understand this is a process and it takes time. - 14.
-Build a team of natural supports (friends and family) that will replace your original High Fidelity Wraparound supports. - 15.
+Understand that this is a process, and it takes time. - 14.
+Build a team of formal and natural supports (friends and family) that will replace your original High Fidelity Wraparound supports. - 15.
 Be aware that the Family Care Coordinator has a timeframe.
-Your support in following this will help High Fidelity Wraparound continue seamlessly.
+Your support in following this will help High Fidelity Wraparound continue without interruption.